thanasisn/SDR_enhancement_LAP/article/article_doc.md

 ## 3.1 Long-term trends

-We computed the daily trend of the mean OIR of CE using a first-order autoregressive model with a lag of one day, with the 'maximum likelihood' fitting method (Gardner, Harvey, and Phillips 1980; Jones 1980) by implementing the function 'arima' from the library 'stats' of the R programming language (R Core Team 2023).
-The trends are reported together with the $2\sigma$ error.
+The main focus of this study is to investigate the time evolution of the CE events by analyzing the GHI measurements at Thessaloniki.
+Cloud enhancements can be influenced by different factors, such as the geometry, size and optical thickness of clouds, their height in the atmosphere and on local weather regimes **!!!(ref)!!!**.
+Some of these factors are related to changes in climate; hence it would be reasonable to expect capturing their contributions to the frequency of occurrence of CE events over Thessaloniki, as well as to the average OIR and excess irradiation.
+The long-term trends were calculated using a first-order autoregressive model with the 'maximum likelihood' fitting method (Gardner, Harvey, and Phillips 1980; Jones 1980), by implementing the function 'arima' from the library 'stats' of the R programming language (R Core Team 2023).
+All trends are reported together with their
+$2\sigma$ error.

 We observed a negligible change of
 $0.087 \pm 0.08\,\text{W}/\text{m}^{2}/\text{year}$ on the mean OIR.
 Although, the previous result is closer to the raw data, we preferred to present the annual statistics, that give a more clear picture about the